vybu/yoshi/website/docs/yoshi-server/consuming-data-from-the-server.md

 }
 ```

-And anywhere in your route / api functions:
+And anywhere in your route / server functions:

 ```
 console.log(this.config.hello); // logs 'world'